-MSY has been stable during the assessment period (Figure B-7), which suggests that the overall pattern of selectivity has not varied a great deal through time.
+The MSY has been stable during the assessment period (Figure B-7), which suggests that the overall pattern of selectivity has not varied a great deal through time.
+However, the overall level of fishing effort has varied with respect to the level corresponding to MSY.